Satsaa/Unitylity/MyUnityCollection/Scripts/Muc.Systems/Muc.Systems.Menus/Readme.md

 ## Purpose

-Provides a way to handle complex stacks of menus.
+Provides a way to handle complex stacks of menus using prefabs.

 ## Menus